Deploy Redpanda for Production in Kubernetes

 A Redpanda Enterprise Edition license is required

-During a Redpanda upgrade, if enterprise features are enabled and a valid Enterprise Edition license is missing, Redpanda logs a warning and aborts the upgrade process on the affected broker.
+During a Redpanda upgrade, if enterprise features are enabled and a valid Enterprise Edition license is missing, Redpanda logs a warning and aborts the upgrade process on the first broker.
 This issue prevents a successful upgrade.

-If you encounter this issue, follow these steps to recover:
+If you encounter this message, follow these steps to recover:

 1. Roll back the affected broker to the original version.